aspose-ocr/Aspose.OCR-Documentation/java/release-notes/latest/_index.md

 Key | Summary | Category
 --- | ------- | --------
+OCRJAVA&#8209;327 | A [GPU-accelerated](/ocr/java/system-requirements/#gpu-support) package of Aspose.OCR for Java is released.
+It supports all the features of Aspose.OCR for Java 23.6.1. | New feature
 OCRJAVA&#8209;322 | Improved license validation. | Enhancement
 OCRJAVA&#8209;325 | Fixed an exception that occurred when processing a scanned PDF. | Fix